apify/apify-docs/sources/platform/storage/usage.md

 The [Apify API](/api/v2#/reference/key-value-stores) allows you to access your storages programmatically using [HTTP requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) and easily share your crawling results.

-In most cases, when accessing your storages via API, you will need to provide a **store ID**, which you can do in the following formats:
+In most cases, when accessing your storages via API, you will need to provide a `store ID`, which you can do in the following formats:

-* **WkzbQMuFYuamGv3YF** - the store's alphanumerical ID if the store is unnamed.
+* `WkzbQMuFYuamGv3YF` - the store's alphanumerical ID if the store is unnamed.
-* **~store-name** - the store's name prefixed with tilde (`~`) character if the store is named (e.g. **~ecommerce-scraping-results**)
+* `~store-name` - the store's name prefixed with tilde (`~`) character if the store is named (e.g. `~ecommerce-scraping-results`)
-* **username~store-name** - username and the store's name separated by a tilde (`~`) character if the store is named and belongs to a different account (e.g. **janedoe~ecommerce-scraping-results**).
+* `username~store-name` - username and the store's name separated by a tilde (`~`) character if the store is named and belongs to a different account (e.g. `janedoe~ecommerce-scraping-results`).
 Note that in this case, the store's owner needs to grant you access first.

 For read (GET) requests, it is enough to use a store's alphanumerical ID, since the ID is hard to guess and effectively serves as an authentication key.

-With other request types and when using the **username~store-name**, however, you will need to provide your secret API token in your request's [`Authorization`](/api/v2#/introduction/authentication) header or as a query parameter.
+With other request types and when using the `username~store-name`, however, you will need to provide your secret API token in your request's [`Authorization`](/api/v2#/introduction/authentication) header or as a query parameter.
 You can find your token on the [Integrations](https://console.apify.com/account?tab=integrations) page of your Apify account.

 For further details and a breakdown of each storage API endpoint, refer to the [API documentation](/api/v2#/reference/datasets).

 ## Rate limiting {#rate-limiting}

 All API endpoints limit their rate of requests to protect Apify servers from overloading.
-The default rate limit for storage objects is **30** requests per second.
-However, there are exceptions limited to **200** requests per second per storage object, including:
+The default rate limit for storage objects is *30 requests per second*.
+However, there are exceptions limited to *200 requests per second* per storage object, including:

 * [Push items](/api/v2#/reference/datasets/item-collection/put-items) to dataset.
 * CRUD ([add](/api/v2#/reference/request-queues/request-collection/add-request),
 [get](/api/v2#/reference/request-queues/request-collection/get-request),
 [update](/api/v2#/reference/request-queues/request-collection/update-request),
 [delete](/api/v2#/reference/request-queues/request-collection/delete-request))
-operations of **request queue** requests.
+operations of *request queue* requests.

 If a client exceeds this limit, the API endpoints responds with the HTTP status code `429 Too Many Requests` and the following body: